haxpor/genctemplate/README.md

 # genctemplate

-Template C code generator to quickly have code to test something
+Template generator for you to quickly further modify and work on top.
+Support C, and Makefile for now.

 # How to Build & Install